travetto/travetto/module/rest-session/README.md

 This usage should be comparable to express, koa and mostly every other framework.

 ## Configuration
-Session mechanics are defined by two main components, encoders and a cache store.
+Session mechanics are defined by two main components, encoders and a cache source.
 The encoders are provided within the module, but the stores are provided via the [`Cache`](https://github.com/travetto/travetto/tree/master/module/cache) module.

 By default, the module supplies the [`CookieEncoder`](./src/encoder/cookie.ts) and the [`MemoryCacheSource`] as default usage.